akama/binary.wtf/content/posts/saving-records-efficiently-in-ocaml.md

   { r with field1 }
 ```

-I find this much pretty than the other method.
-I don't know why I don't see this in more code hence why I'm sharing it.
+I find this much easier to read and write than the other method.
+I don't know why I don't see this in more code so hopefully more people start to use it.